What is FreeAPS?

 Most FreeAPS users leave this checkbox grey so that this feature is disabled.
 As of FreeAPS v2.2 (201), this setting is disabled by default.

 Note: this setting is found within your iPhone’s settings and not within the FreeAPS app.

 Additional CGM Options

 The opportunity to use a CGM, other than Dexcom

-In addition to all of the CGM options that can be used with Master, Dev and AB Branches, the following additional CGM’s can be used with the FreeAPS Fork:
+In addition to all of the CGM options that can be used with Master and Dev, the following additional CGM’s can be used with the FreeAPS Fork:

 - Dexcom Share

 - Requires internet connection